 The number of questions and answers depends on whether you are logged in.

 Previously this was not possible for programmers.
 For this reason, Kithara provides the respective mechanisms.
 At least, the mechanisms can ensure that the application takes priority over all other Windows applications.
-For true real-time behavior the essential code should be programmed in C++ and swapped in a DLL file, so that it can be loaded directly in the real-time context.
+For true real-time behavior the essential code should be programmed in C++ or Delphi and moved into a DLL file, so that it can be loaded directly into the real-time context.

 As long as no other real-time software or similar system-critical software is installed, (almost) nothing exists, which interrupts or delays the real-time task except:

-- Ordinary Windows activities cannot replace real-time task.
-Windows has the priority 1, whereas the RealTime tasks have the priorities from 1 to 255.
+Windows has the priority 0, whereas the RealTime tasks have priorities from 1 to 255.
 DPC has no influence.

-- To achieve the goal to improve the real-time behavior, only the Dedicated Mode, which supports the exclusive use of single CPU cores in real-time.
-Without Windows influence the maximum jitter is less than 1 us.
+- To achieve the best real-time behavior use the dedicated mode, which supports the exclusive use of single CPU cores in real-time.
+Without Windows influence the maximum jitter will be less than 1 us.